ViniSSBrandao/ViniSSBrandao/README.md

 #### Outside of Work

 When I'm away from the keyboard, I enjoy exploring architecture around my city, working on electronics projects, modifying audio gear, and occasionally bringing old hardware back to life with a soldering iron.

-#### Also consider
-Check out my older pinned repositories.
-They’re from a while back and not representative of what I work on today, but you're welcome to take a look if you want to see some of my previous code.